lxhelmer/locker.sh/README.md

 Some changes to usbguard sudo rules might be relevant.
 The script does not take into account white/blacklisting of devices

-## BE AWARE.
-Setting the InsertedDevicePolicy to reject might cause problems if no input device is
+## BE AWARE
-connected when usbguard is loading.
+Setting the InsertedDevicePolicy to reject might cause problems if no input device is connected when usbguard is loading.
 For me it has not been a problem with laptop and devices connected before booting have been unaffected by the script and the default policy.